 Suillus bovinus, also known as the Cow mushroom, is a small, orange-rusty brown bolete, with a convex to flat cap and short, ringless stem.
 The mushroom occurs often in large groups beneath pine trees, often beside forest paths, in clearings and at the edges of woods.

 grey-yellow or ochre with a pink tinge, initially convex, then flat with a wavy margin.
 The flesh is spongy and rubbery, whitish, yellowish or clay-coloured and has a fruity smell.
 Pores

 generally recurrent, at first pallid olive or buff, becoming more ochraceous with age, angular, compound, unequal, large.
-Tubes grayish with vinaceous tinge, more or less decurrent.
+Tubes greyish with vinaceous tinge, more or less decurrent.
 Spores

 brownish olive.
 Stem

-pallid yellowish sienna, more or less equal or tapering at base.
+pallid yellowish sienna, more or less equal or tapering at the base.
 The mushroom has no ring.

 on the www.first-nature.com web site.